Lesson 1. Lisp

 (true-listp xs) is a stronger recognizer for lists that checks to see if the marker used for the empty list is

 nil, as it is in the system-created lists.
-Most ACL2 functions are intended to work with "true" lists, like the ones you can construct with
+Most ACL2 functions require (or only work with) "true" lists, like the ones you can construct with

 (equal ...) tests the equality of lists (or more simple elements).